Skip to main content

 git cherry-pick fix-critical-auth-bypass

 Done.
-The bug fix is now on both branches without dragging in anything else.
+Bug fix's now on both branches without dragging in anything else.

 Handling Cherry-Pick Conflicts